Table Of Content

 Citi has thousands of ATMs within its network, which means that you can make withdrawal without incurring a fee.
 However, if you use a non network machine, a fee will apply.

-If you prefer to have check writing capabilities, you will need to opt for the Basic Banking account, as paper checks are not provided with Citi Access.
+If you prefer to have check writing capabilities, you will need to opt for the Regular Banking account, as paper checks are not provided with Citi Access.

-While the waiver criteria is the same for both accounts, the specific service fee is different for the Access and Basic accounts.
-Since the Basic Banking account has a larger feature set, it does have a larger service fee.
+While the waiver criteria is the same for both accounts, the specific service fee is different for the Access and Regular accounts.
+Since the Regular Banking account has a larger feature set, it does have a larger service fee.

 Which Type of Customer is Best for the Accounts?